Best Places to Visit in Gangotri

 Tapovan

-The word Tapovan comes from two Sanskrit words: ‘Tapas, means deep meditation, and ‘Vana,’ which means forest.
-A Tapovan is a place where saints, monks, or wise people practiced meditation and focused on their spiritual growth.
-It is also known for its stunning views and hot springs and attracts many visitors because of its healing properties for skin problems.
+The word Tapovan comes from two Sanskrit words: ‘Tapas, ‘ which means deep meditation, and ‘Vana,’ which means forest.
+A Tapovan is a place where saints, monks, or wise people practice meditation and focus on their spiritual growth.
+It is also known for its stunning views and hot springs, and attracts many visitors because of its healing properties for skin problems.

-Here, you can enjoy amazing views of famous peaks like Nanda Devi, Dronagiri, and Chaukhamba.
-This location is a starting point to Badrinath and the Valley of Flowers that makes it a popular spot for tourists.
+Here, you can enjoy amazing views of famous peaks like Nanda Devi, Dronagiri, and Chaukhamba, making it a popular spot for tourists.

 Nelong Valley (The Ladakh of Uttarakhand)